pthom/hello_imgui_template/Readme.md

 │    ├── icon.png               # This will be the app icon, it should be square │    │                          # and at least 256x256.
 It will  be converted
-│    │                          # to the right format, for each platform (except Android) │    ├── apple/
+│    │                          # to the right format, for each platform (except Android) │    ├── icon.ico               # (optional Windows icon.
+Will be used as exe file icon if present) │    ├── apple/
 │    │    │── Info.plist         # macOS and iOS app settings
 │    │    │                      # (or Info.ios.plist + Info.macos.plist)